brunoklein99/deep-learning-notes/README.md

 ## 3.2 Cleaning up incorrectly labeled data

-Deep Learning is robust to random data mislabeling, but not systematic mislabeling (e.g. all white dogs annotated as cats)
+* Deep Learning is robust to random data mislabeling, but not systematic mislabeling (e.g. all white dogs annotated as cats)
+* Use manual error analysis with a table as described above where one column is for mislabeled samples.